jessbudd/portfolio-site/src/site/fun-stuff/Etch-a-sketch.md

 meta: Etch-a-sketch, JavaScript practice
 tags: funstuff
 # img: https://jessbudd.com/images/featured/quoteGenerator.png
-excerpt: Remeber playing with etch-a-sketchs from when you were a little kid?
-Like that, but purple and rainbow!
+excerpt: Remeber playing with etch-a-sketchs when you were a kid?
+Like that, but purple and rainbow.
 ---

 <h1>{{title}}</h1>